Types of Wedding Ceremonies Explained

 Why Choose an Elopement or Minimony?

-• Personalization: With fewer guests and less formal structure, couples can truly personalize every aspect of their ceremony, from the location to the vows and the overall pace of the day.
+• Personalization: With fewer guests and less formal structure, couples can truly personalise every aspect of their ceremony, from the location to the vows and the overall pace of the day.

 • Cost-Effective: Reducing the scale of the ceremony can significantly decrease wedding expenses, freeing up resources for other priorities, such as a dream honeymoon or a future home.